hanabi/hanabi.github.io/Reference.md

 * Sometimes, duplicated cards are accidentally *Chop Moved* through a mistake or through a complicated situation.
 When this happens, it is pointless to use a clue to "undo" the *Chop Move* - the team can just continue to allow the player to discard normally.
 * Subsequently, if someone **does** use a clue to undo the *Chop Move*, there must be a good reason.
 This means that the card they were about to discard is important, so the player should discard the now-known useless card and then permanently *Chop Move* their new chop.

-### The Redundant Save Chop Move

-* Players that have two or more clued 1's in their hand will often use the *Order Chop Move* to *Chop Move* a 2, a 5, or a critical card on the next player's chop.
-* Subsequently, if a player with two or more clued 1's in their hand does not play a 1 and instead gives a *Save Clue* to a 2, a 5, or a critical card on the next player's chop, this is very strange.
-* In this situation, if there is nothing else special going on, the player who got clued should *Chop Move* the card next to the one that was explicitly saved.

 ### The Unnecessary Trash Finesse/Bluff Chop Move

 * The *Trash Finesse* or *Trash Bluff* is almost always done as a last resort - there was no way to give a direct *Play Clue* to the player's *Finesse Position* card without violating *Good Touch Principle*.